dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

    :width: 400
    :align: center

-Where we marked the points that corresponds with the different isomers.
+where we show the points that correspond with the location of the different isomers in the space of these collective variables.
 Note that the system remains confined in the same stable state.
-That means, for this case, MD is not enough for exploring all possible configurations and obtaining a statistical study of the possible configurations of the system in the simulation time scale.
+That means, for this case, MD is not enough for exploring all possible configurations and obtaining a statistical study of the possible configurations of the system in this simulation time scale -and even in a longer one-.
 Then, an alternative is to use an enhanced sampling method.
 In this case, we implement Well-Tempered Metadynamics for reconstructing the Free Energy Surface (FES).

 Well-Tempered Metadynamics Simulation